 Your brand tone of voice is there to provoke an emotive response from your customer, and build a connection with your target audience.

-Your tone of voice includes your advertising, your social media captions, your blog writing style, any customer communication, your website copy, and your deck to send to prospective clients.
+Your tone of voice includes your advertising, your social media captions, your blog writing style, any customer communication, and your website copy.

 Everyone in your company writes or speaks to people.